-These haunted Vegas spots are what nightmares are made of.
+These haunted spots are what nightmares are made of!

 Las Vegas is a city of countless neon lights, slot machines, all-night parties, and so much more.
-But what happens once the party does stop…permanently.
+But what happens once the party does stop…permanently?
 Well, for some unlucky souls, that means haunting the halls of casinos, old stately homes, and other spooky spots!
-We’ve gathered a list of the top 4 haunted places in Las Vegas, or more appropriately put Sin City.
+Now that summer is behind us, let’s celebrate all things spooky with these iconic haunted spots.

 What is in a name?
 In this case, there’s plenty of truth.
 Zak Bagans’ Haunted Museum is the ultimate museum for fans of the macabre, right here in Las Vegas.
 So it’s only (super)natural that visitors worldwide have sensed the presence of… permanent guests.
 There are reports of disembodied voices, and guests feeling suddenly faint or chills down their spines.
 Some guests have even felt pushed by an invisible force!
 One of the museum’s most haunted items is The Bela Lugosi Haunted Mirror.
 According to the museum, Lugosi had been obsessed with the occult, particularly the practice of scrying.
 Think of scrying like a supernatural cellphone.
 The goal is to communicate with spirits through mediums like a crystal ball or, in this case, a mirror.
 The museum states that Lugosi used the mirror to contact his wife, who had passed away.
 However, that he opened a portal to the other side… If you are brave enough, you can look in the mirror but not before signing a waiver.